Skip to content

 Validating config and connectivity without executing backup.

-✅ Config loaded — Project "locaboo" configuration is valid
+✅ Config loaded — Project "vinsware" configuration is valid

 ✅ Database dumper — Adapter found for database type: postgres